Can you spot the Pantone reference?

 SPOT COLOURS (The Pantone ® Matching System)

 Remember as a child you mixed blue and yellow paint to make green?
-This is simply how spot or solid colours are acheived.
+This is simply how spot or solid colours are achieved.
 Pantone developed a system of unique mixing formulas creating a vast gamut of colours.
 Spot colours are commonly used in logos and corporate identities where clear definition is desired.
 There is also a system to create a CMYK version of your spot colour but beware, there is not a direct correlation and digital (CMYK) material may look very different to a single spot colour litho print!

 CMYK (also sometimes referred to as 4 colour process)